wenwen357951/flashback-translations/README.md

 Unofficial translations for the mod Flashback.

+This mod is a very new mod.
+Many of the messages in the mod have not been provided as translatable text by the author.

 ## Translating
 By submitting translations, you are agreeing to have them licensed under the Creative Commons Zero (CC0) license.